Sir James Burnett, 13th Baronet: Military career

-Born the son of Colonel Sir Thomas Burnett, 12th Baronet and Mary Elizabeth Cumine and educated at Wellington College, Burnett was commissioned into the Gordon Highlanders on 6 December 1899.
+Born the son of Colonel Sir Thomas Burnett, 12th Baronet, and Mary Elizabeth Cumine and educated at Wellington College, Burnett was commissioned into the Gordon Highlanders on 6 December 1899.
 He was appointed a Companion of the Distinguished Service Order in March 1915 and subsequently commanded the 1st Battalion, the Gordon Highlanders and then a brigade during the First World War.

-He went on to be commander of 14th Infantry Brigade in January 1927, commander of 153rd Infantry Brigade in January 1928 and commander of 8th Infantry Brigade in March 1930.
-His last appointment was as General Officer Commanding 51st (Highland) Division in June 1931 before retiring in June 1935.
+Burnett went on to be commander of the 14th Infantry Brigade in January 1927, commander of the 153rd Infantry Brigade in January 1928 and commander of the 8th Infantry Brigade in March 1930.
+He was promoted to major general in May 1931 and his last appointment was as GOC 51st (Highland) Division in June, when he took command, before relinquishing the assignment, and being placed on half-pay in June 1935.
+He retired from the army in November 1935.

-He was colonel of the Gordon Highlanders from 1939 to 1948.
+Burnett was colonel of the Gordon Highlanders from 1939 to 1948.
 He gave Crathes Castle, which had served as the ancestral seat of the Burnetts of Leys, to the National Trust for Scotland in 1951.

 Family

-In 1913, he married Sybil Crozier Smith; they had two sons and a daughter, Rohays, who was the mother of the racehorse trainer Sir Henry Cecil.
+In 1913, Burnett married Sybil Crozier Smith; they had two sons and a daughter, Rohays, who was the mother of the racehorse trainer Sir Henry Cecil.